The Basics of Medical Waste and Disposal

 The Resource Conservation and Recovery Act (RCRA) is the federal law that establishes the categories of hazardous waste, as well as the management standards for facilities that produce hazardous waste.
 Under this Act medical waste is determined to be hazardous waste.
 The EPA has authority under this act to regulate the handling, storage, and treatment of medical waste.

 The EPA defines medical waste as a “subset of wastes generated at health care facilities, such as hospitals, physicians' offices, dental practices, blood banks, and veterinary hospitals/clinics, as well as medical research facilities and laboratories.”
-Generally, medical waste is healthcare waste that that may be contaminated by blood, body fluids or other potentially infectious materials and is often referred to as Regulated Medical Waste (RMW).
+Generally, medical waste is healthcare waste that may be contaminated by blood, body fluids or other potentially infectious materials and is often referred to as Regulated Medical Waste (RMW).

 There are two categories of medical waste: Red Bag and Sharps.
 Red Bag is the receptacle used for contaminated or potentially contaminated materials that contain blood or Other Potentially Infectious Materials (OPIM) on it.
 Sharps containers are for contaminated sharps, such as hypodermic needles, scalpels, and etc. These containers must be puncture-resistant, closable, and are supposed to be kept upright to prevent sharps or liquids from spilling out.